Prisoner Rights

 Individual corrections officers can be sued for personal acts of deliberate indifference or excessive force.
 They may assert qualified immunity in federal court — a doctrine that shields officials from liability unless they violated a clearly established right — but qualified immunity is not available for every claim, and it doesn’t eliminate cases that involve well-documented constitutional violations.

-Prison administrators and supervisors face liability when they knew about a pattern of abuse or dangerous conditions and failed to act.
+Prison administrators and supervisors face liability when they knew about a pattern of abuse or a dangerous condition and failed to act.

-Municipalities and the City of New York can be held liable under the Monell doctrine when a constitutional violation resulted from official policy, a widespread custom, or a deliberate failure to train staff.
-The ongoing federal court oversight of Rikers Island under Nunez v.
-City of New York — which has resulted in civil contempt findings against the City and the appointment of a federal remediation manager — reflects exactly this kind of institutional accountability.
+Municipalities and government entities can be held liable under the Monell doctrine when a constitutional violation resulted from official policy, a widespread custom, or a deliberate failure to train staff.
+To illustrate what institutional accountability looks like in practice: the ongoing federal court oversight of Rikers Island under Nunez v.
+City of New York — which has resulted in civil contempt findings against the City of New York and the appointment of a federal remediation manager — reflects exactly this kind of Monell liability for systemic failure.
 Cases involving systemic failure often intersect with our Government Misconduct / Constitutional Violations practice.

-Unlike individual officers, municipalities cannot assert qualified immunity.
+Unlike individual officers, states and municipalities cannot assert qualified immunity.

 What Evidence Matters in a Prisoner Rights Case?